Meet the Innovators

 HMW: How might we use digital media to thoughtfully engage adolescents in experiences of teenage pregnancy and resources for the prevention of teen and unplanned pregnancy?

-Luna's Last Week is an interactive webcomic where users get to guide the story.
+#Unerased started as a single interactive webcomic where users got to guide the story.
 17-year-old Luna has to juggle her job at the Chicken Shack, school drama, her wild Southern family, and the complications of a sex life with her first boyfriend, all while pursuing her dream of becoming a vet, but when she finds out that she might be pregnant, everything changes.
 Will she be able to get through high school?
+Today, the #Unerased Collection includes 4 webcomics highlighting the intersectional lived experiences of young people.
+The team has plans to move the webcomic from a web app to a mobile app platform to increase interactivity.
+They also are creating a curriculum and discussion guide for the webcomics that can be used by peer educators and adult mentors along with a journaling feature that empowers young readers to reflect on what they are reading in the comics.

 Team: Jason Foster (Institute of Women and Ethnic Studies), Nikki Mayeux (Academy of Career and Community Education)